autoreleasefool/hive-for-mobile-server/README.md

-# Hive for iOS - Server
+# Hive for Mobile - Server

 The backend for the [Hive for iOS](https://github.com/josephroquedev/hive-for-ios) app.